RosaneStream/AI-ebook-SQL-NoSQL/README.md

 - Prompt: Please, give-me ten possible headlines for an article about directives to develop dashboards using Python

 - Action: Contents
-- Prompt:
+- Prompt:Give 5 possible titles for an ebook, epic and short, where the main subject is about database, the subtitle is about similarities and differences between SQL and NoSQL, which theme is related to the Avengers Comic.
   - Behave as if you were a senior developer by explaining in an easy way whereas the target audience is people with no technical knowledge, showing some examples when possible.
-  - Following the rules below, write an article, which will have this headline “From Data to Business Dashboard: A Python Developer's Guide to Visualizing Information”
+  - Following the rules below, write a text for an e-book, focusing on SQL and NoSQL, their similarities and differences, whose title is “Database Wars: SQL vs. NoSQL – Uniting the Data Avengers”, maintaining a theme related to the Avengers.
+    {RULES}
-  - {RULES}
+    - Explain simply
-      - Limit a maximum of 10 lines per explanation;
-      - Use blocks like this:
-      - Define “what structural and attribute directives are and how - they can be useful in this guide.
-Use bullet points and show examples when possible”;
-      - “What are reports and dashboards, specifying the difference between them”;
-      - “What are business dashboards”;
-      - “What is python language”;
+    - Keep text clean and short
-      - Add a Python code generating a dashboard;
+    - Bring code examples
+    - Title topics
-      - Produce a call action for social media;
+    - Produce a call action for my social media;
-      - Indicate 5 main hashtags.
+    - Indicate 3 main hashtags.

 ### Lexica.art：
 The images utilized were sourced from the public collection available on the website lexica.art.
-The search terms employed to find these images included "Python", "Dashboard", and "AI".
+The search terms employed to find these images included "SQLxNoSQL", "Avengers", and "AI".

 ## 🏋️ Features

-- Conteúdo gerado via ChatGPT
+- Content generated via ChatGPT
-- Imagens do acervo público geradas via Lexica.art
+- Images from the public collection generated via Lexica.art
+- Images manipulation on Canva
-- Word
+- Word writing and reviewing
-- Powerpoint
+- Power point final project
-- Human interaction with prompts, revision and tests
+- Human interaction with prompts, reviews and tests

 ## 👀 Content

-- The result of research developed by human experience and interaction using specific prompts
+- The contents are result of some research developed by human experience, reviewing, tests and interaction using specific prompts

 ## 🧭 Final instructions

-To follow this model, you might use the prompts mentioned above and features pointed out in this document, which were used to update the article produced, as well as to generate the inserted images.
+To follow this model, you might use the prompts mentioned above and features pointed out in this document, which were used to produce the e-book, as well as to generate the inserted images.
 Detailed instructions can be found at [DIO - ChatGPT for Devs](https://web.dio.me/track/decf433b-9bc9-4ddc-bfd4-639ed8da82d9).

 ## 👩🏻‍💻 Systems Analyst